 Instead, I reached up from my aisle seat and turned the overhead air vent on full blast — pointed in his direction.
 I figured I couldn’t escape all of the germs, but at least I could blow the worst of them away from me and, I suppose, toward the poor sap sitting in the window seat.

 I’ve considered traveling with a face mask.
 But so far my dignity has won over my desire to stay healthy.
-Thanks to the coronavirus outbreak, I am reconsidering.
+Now, I am reconsidering.
 Face masks are quickly becoming a standard part of a smart travel outfit.

 5. Not Staying Hydrated